fabnav/homeChallenge/README.md

 # Pokedex - Spring Boot Application

 ## 📋 Description
 A RESTful Pokédex API built with Spring Boot that provides information about Pokemon, including their descriptions, habitats, and legendary status.
-The application integrates with external Pokemon APIs to fetch and transform Pokemon data.
+The application integrates with external Pokemon APIs to fetch and transform Pokemon data, with optional fun translations (Yoda or Shakespeare style).

 ## 🛠️ Technologies
 - Java 17
 - Spring Boot 3.2.0
 - Spring Web
+- Spring Boot Actuator (for health checks)
 - Lombok
 - Maven
 - TestNG (for testing)
+- Mockito (for mocking)
+- Docker & Docker Compose
+- Spotless (code formatting)

 ## 📦 Project Structure
 ```